 These wooden crate decorating ideas are perfect for upgrading your home on a budget!
 Get DIY projects like furniture, organization, shelving, and more.

 Are you looking for an inexpensive way to make a piece of furniture?
 How about a budget friendly project for a special place in your home?
 I’ve got something you’re going to be excited about, my friends: wooden crate decorating ideas.

 With their rustic charm and beautiful simplicity, crates are an easy solution to any room’s need for décor.
-The possibilities are endless: use them as shelves or bedside tables; display books on them; paint them with bright colors or leave natural for a chic look; anything goes!
+The possibilities are endless: use them as shelves or bedside tables; display books on them in the living room; paint them with bright colors or leave natural for a chic look; anything goes!

 Get creative and let this blog post be your guide to decorating your stylish home.
 Before we jump into the ideas, I wanted to talk a little bit about crates.
 If you want to skip this section and see the 35 DIY projects, go ahead and scroll down.

 Decorating a wood crate is easy, but you might have a few questions about where to get them, how to prepare them, and what paint to use.
 I address all three things below.

 Wooden crates are much more readily available than you might think!
 They’re at craft stores, although typically in limited sizes.
 Home Depot has them.
 There are also great sites like Crates & Pallet that offer them in a ton of sizes.

 In addition, you’ll find they are often readily available at flea markets, produce markets (ask if they will give you any), and sometimes at natural foods stores.
 Keep your eyes out on your local Facebook marketplace or ask on Nextdoor as well.

 Preparing Your Surface